- Program Description

 Interior design is a multi-faceted profession in which creative and technical solutions are applied within a structure to achieve a built interior environment.
 These solutions are functional, enhance the quality of life and culture of the occupants and are aesthetically attractive.

 Responsibilities of the professional interior designer include:

-- formulates preliminary space plans and two and three dimensional design concept studies and sketches that integrate the client's program needs and are based on knowledge of the principles of interior design the theories of human behavior
+- Formulation of preliminary space plans and two and three dimensional design concept studies and sketches that integrate the client's program needs and are based on knowledge of the principles of interior design the theories of human behavior.

-- confirms the preliminary plans and concepts are safe, functional, aesthetically appropriate and meet all public health, safety and welfare requirements, including code, accessibility, environmental and sustainability guidelines
+- Confirmation of the preliminary plans and concepts are safe, functional, aesthetically appropriate and meet all public health, safety and welfare requirements, including code, accessibility, environmental and sustainability guidelines.